bingyulab/boolean/doc/Week4 Report.md

 Those methods (Caspo, MEIGO and CellNOpt) are compared via MSE, the distance between M the model output for time t, readout l, condition k and the corresponding measurement D.

-The goal of those method is to answer following question: Given this proposed network structure, which parts of it are actually active under these experimental conditions?
+The goal of those method is to answer following question: Given this proposed network structure, which parts of it are actually relavant under these experimental conditions?

 Real biological networks are context-dependent -- the same cell might have hundreds of potential regulatory connections, but only a subset are active under specific conditions like drug treatment, disease states, or developmental stages.

 We care more about following question:
-1. Robustness Testing: How sensitive are these optimization methods to errors in the input network?
+1. **Robustness Testing**: How sensitive are these optimization methods to errors in the input network?
-2. Method Reliability: Do different algorithms converge to similar solutions when starting from slightly different network topologies?
+2. **Method Reliability**: Do different algorithms converge to similar solutions when starting from slightly different network topologies?
-3. Biological Relevance: Do the optimized networks capture known biological interactions and pathways?
+3. **Biological Relevance**: Do the optimized networks capture known biological interactions and pathways?

 We try to reveal which method is most "forgiving" of PKN errors, which is most conservative, and which produces the most reproducible results across different starting conditions.